Fairplex

-Fairplex is owned by Los Angeles County, but is leased to and is governed by an independent, self-supporting non-profit organization, the Los Angeles County Fair Association, which manages and produces the county fair and re-invests surplus revenues generated by the fair and other events in the maintenance and development of the facility.
+The Fairplex is owned by Los Angeles County, but is leased to and is governed by an independent, self-supporting non-profit organization, the Los Angeles County Fair Association, which manages and produces the county fair and re-invests surplus revenues generated by the fair and other events in the maintenance and development of the facility.

 Facilities

 Having begun in 1922 with 43 acre donated by the City of Pomona, the Fairplex grounds now cover 543 acre and include nearly 325000 sqft of indoor exhibit space.
 Slightly less than half of the grounds are given over to paved parking areas to accommodate 30,000 vehicles.
-Among other features of Fairplex are various scenic parks, plazas and picnic areas, a historic train exhibit, and 12 acre of carnival grounds.
+Among other features of the Fairplex are various scenic parks, plazas and picnic areas, a historic train exhibit, and 12 acre of carnival grounds.

 Railways

 The RailGiants Train Museum is owned and maintained by the Southern California Chapter of the Railway & Locomotive Historical Society.
 The museum operates the Fairplex Garden Railway.
 It has over 80 volunteers and from November through July, runs the second Sunday of every month, from 11:00am to 4:00pm, for the general public.
 The FGRR gears up every year for the L.A.
 County Fair, its primary show.
 In December various members run their Christmas trains.
 The garden railroad uses G Scale trains.